mischa85/snd-xonedb4/README.md

 ---

+## 🐛 Reporting Bugs & Dropouts

+If you experience audio glitches, dropouts, or connection issues, we need logs to see what's happening under the hood.
+"It no worky!" is of no use; "Here's the log" gets my attention.

+**How to generate a debug log:**

+1. Locate the `debug_logs.command` file in the downloaded folder.
+2. Double-click it to run.
+3.  **Wait** for it to dump the history (it grabs the last 60 minutes).
+4. Once it says **"LIVE LOGGING STARTED"**, try to make the glitch happen again (play audio, scratch, unplug/replug).
+5. Press `Ctrl+C` to stop.
+6. A text file will be saved to your **Desktop** (e.g., `Ploytec_Debug_Log_2026-01-03...txt`).
+7.  **Attach this file** to your GitHub issue.

+---

 ## 🛠️ For Developers

 The **HAL Plugin** implementation in this project is a rare example of a **User-Space USB Audio Driver** on macOS that *doesn't* use DriverKit.
 It utilizes: